Up to 50% off sofas & mattresses — limited‑time deals.

 • Side loungers and people who nap on the sofa

-• Rooms where the softer arm profile fits the style
+• Rooms that suit a softer arm profile

 Where it falls short

-• Less ideal for laptop posture without extra pillows
+• Less ideal for laptop posture without extra support

 RH Cloud Slope Arm 2-Cushion Sofa